thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 The `serial` type also applies a `NOT NULL` constraint to the column.
 Like JavaScript, the `NULL` value represents the absence of data.
 Unless a column is given a `NOT NULL` constraint, the `NULL` value is an acceptable value for any column no matter the data type.
 While a `serial` column is automatically given a `NOT NULL` constraint, it's wise to manually apply the constraint to `boolean` columns as well.
 For example, the `NOT NULL` constraint was applied to the `is_3d` column in the `movies` table.

+While creating a table with the right columns is important, the structure of a table is not set in stone.
+For example, as a web application evolves over time, so too can its companion database tables.

 To add a column to the `movies` table, run the following command.

 ```sql